davemcphee/terraform-provider-azurecaf/docs/resources/azurecaf_naming_convention.md

 The following arguments are supported:

-* name - (optional) the basename of the resource to create, the basename will be sanitized as per supported character set in Azure.
+* name (optional) - the basename of the resource to create.
+The basename will be sanitized as per supported character set in Azure.
 * convention (optional) - one of the four naming convention supported.
 Defaults to cafrandom.
-Allowed values are cafclassic, cafrandom, random, passthrough
+Allowed values are cafclassic, cafrandom, random, and passthrough.
-* prefix (optional) - prefix to append as the first characters of the generated name
+* prefix (optional) - prefix to append as the first characters of the generated name.
-* postfix (optional) -  additional postfix added after the basename, this is can be used to append resource index (eg. vm-001)
+* postfix (optional) -  additional postfix added after the basename, this can be used to append resource index (e.g. vm-001).
-* max_length (optional) - configure the maximum length of the returned object name, is the specified length is longer than the supported length of the Azure resource the later applies
+* max_length (optional) - configure the maximum length of the returned object name.
+Is the specified length is longer than the supported length of the Azure resource the latter applies.
-* resource_type (optional) -  describes the type of azure resource you are requesting a name from (eg. azure container registry: acr).
-See the Resource Type section
+* resource_type (optional) -  describes the type of azure resource you are requesting a name from (e.g. azure container registry: acr).
+See the Resource Type section.

 # Attributes Reference
 The following attributes are exported: